Table of Contents

 6. Improve your mobile site

-When someone makes a search, the Google algorithm pulls content indexed from mobile sites.
+When someone does a search, the Google algorithm pulls content indexed from mobile sites.
 More than half of all queries come from mobile devices like smartphones and tablets.
 That’s why having an optimized mobile site is a major ranking factor.

 Improving your mobile site is simple enough once you know where to start.
 The Google Mobile-Friendly Test will give you a good idea of what needs attention.